greenbone/gsa/doc/readme-its.txt

 a entirely new user interface.
 You can switch back to classic by stopping gsad again and start without the --face setting.

+ITS Scan Config and Report Format Plugin:

+ITS expects a special Scan Config installed for the user and a special Report Format Plugin.
+ITS will take the Scan Config named "ITS-Scankonfiguration" and the Report Format Plugin named "ITS PDF".